SemanticComputing/fuseki-docker/README.md

 The Fuseki administrative interface is accessible at `http://localhost:3030` with the admin password defined as `docker run` parameter (see the `Run` section below).

-The container has a preconfigured service/dataset `ds` that uses [TDB](https://jena.apache.org/documentation/tdb/) for data storage and has a Lucene [text index](https://jena.apache.org/documentation/query/text-query.html) and [spatial index](https://jena.apache.org/documentation/query/spatial-query.html) (see [assembler.ttl](https://github.com/SemanticComputing/fuseki-docker/blob/master/assembler.ttl) for configuration).
+The container has a preconfigured service/dataset `ds` that uses [TDB](https://jena.apache.org/documentation/tdb/) for data storage and has a Lucene [text index](https://jena.apache.org/documentation/query/text-query.html) (see [assembler.ttl](https://github.com/SemanticComputing/fuseki-docker/blob/master/assembler.ttl) for configuration).

 The query timeout is configured to 60 seconds by default (see the `Run` section below for instructions on configuration).